SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/question_style_overview.md

 * how to group and organize them into screens
 * how to add supporting content, like next steps

+## Who contributed to this guide

+Members of the Document Assembly Line team, especia

 ## Other content resources
 * [How to write good questions for forms (NHS)](https://service-manual.nhs.uk/content/how-to-write-good-questions-for-forms)
 * How to write [good legal stuff](https://www.law.indiana.edu/instruction/tanford/web/reference/how2writegood.pdf)